-Laylat Al Qadr is considered the holiest night of the year for Muslims, and is traditionally celebrated on the 27th day of Ramadan.
-It is known as the “Night of Power,” and commemorates the night that the Quran was first revealed to the Prophet Muhammad.
+Muslims consider Laylat al-Qadr (“Night of Power”) the holiest night of the year.
+Falling on the 27th of Ramadan, it commemorates the night that the Qur’an was first revealed to Prophet Muhammad.

-Hajj is a five-day pilgrimage by Muslims to Mecca, Islam’s holiest city—birthplace of the prophet Muhammad and the faith.
-Each year, Hajj takes place from the 8th to 12th days of Dhu al-Hijjah, the 12th and last month in the Islamic calendar.
-The journey is one of the five pillars of Islam and is mandatory for all adult Muslims at least once in their lifetime if they are physically and financially able to.
+Hajj is an annual pilgrimage that Muslims make to Mecca, Saudi Arabia – the birthplace of Prophet Muhammad and the Islamic faith.
+Hajj takes place on the 8th to 12th days of Dhu al-Hijjah, the last month of the year.
+One of the five pillars of Islam, the journey is mandatory for all able adult Muslims at least once.

-Each year during Hajj, millions of people gather in Mecca and perform a number of rituals, including walking counterclockwise seven times around the Kaaba, the dark cube-shaped building that Muslims face toward when praying.
-Other rituals include drinking from the Zamzam Well, throwing rocks at three pillars (symbolically stoning the devil), shaving their heads, and sacrificing an animal before celebrating Eid al-Adha.
+Each year during Hajj, millions of people gather in Mecca and perform several rituals.
+One is walking counterclockwise seven times around the Kaaba, the dark cube-shaped building that Muslims face when praying.
+Other rituals include drinking from the Zamzam Well and throwing rocks at three pillars (symbolically stoning the devil).
+Believers also shave their heads and sacrifice an animal before celebrating Eid al-Adha.

 Eid al-Adha (Feast of Sacrifice) lasts three to four days and marks the end of Hajj.
-The holiday commemorates the story of the Prophet Ibrahim (or Abraham), who was willing to sacrifice his son Ismail (also known as Ishmael or Isaac) at God’s command.
-But just as Ibrahim was about to take Ismail’s life, God spared the boy, replacing him with either a lamb or a ram.
-Christians and Jews also have this story in their scriptures.
+The holiday commemorates the story of the Prophet Ibrahim (Abraham) who was willing to sacrifice his son Ismail (Ishmael).
+Muslims believe that when God commanded him to sacrifice his son, Ibrahim chose his eldest son, Ismail.
+Similar to Christian and Jewish accounts, just as Ibrahim was about to kill his son, God spared the boy, replacing him with either a lamb or a ram.

-For Eid al-Adha, Muslims buy new clothes, exchange gifts and visit family, friends and neighbors.
-At dawn on the day itself, believers gather at the mosque and recite the Takbir (declaration of faith), along with the Salat al-Eid, a communal prayer also said on Eid al-Fitr.
-Muslims with the financial means to do so can sacrifice an animal such as a sheep, goat or cow.
-They are supposed to eat one-third of the meat, share one-third with friends or neighbors and donate one-third to the needy.
+Eid al-Adha customs include buying new clothes, exchanging gifts and visiting family, friends and neighbors.
+At dawn, believers gather at the mosque.
+They recite the Takbir (declaration of faith) and Salat al-Eid, the communal prayer that is also said on Eid al-Fitr.
+Muslims who are financially able sacrifice an animal such as a sheep, goat or cow in remembrance of Ibrahim’s sacrifice.
+Families share one-third of the meat with neighbors and friends, give one-third to those in need and keep one-third.